Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 It has been raining all day.

-Like all continuous tenses, the present perfect continuous tense can not be used with stative verbs like want, need, love, or hate.
+Like all continuous tenses, the present perfect continuous tense can not be used with stative verbs that describe a subject’s state or feeling like want, need, love, or hate.

 6 examples of when to use the present perfect tense

 Knowing when to use the present perfect tense is an important part of English grammar, but it can be confusing even for primary English speakers.
-Below, we explain the six main uses of the present perfect tense, including examples.
+Below, we explain the six main uses of the present perfect tense with examples.

-This is the main usage of the present perfect tense, which demonstrates the relationship between an action started in the past and its effects on the present.
+This is the primary usage of the present perfect tense, which demonstrates the relationship between an action started in the past and its effects on the present.

 The professor has taught here for two decades.